ehmicky/modern-errors-serialize/README.md

 _Type_: `boolean`\
 _Default_: `false`

-By default, when the argument is not an `Error` instance or error plain object, it is converted to one.
+By default, when the argument is not an `Error` instance or an error plain object, it is converted to one.
 If this option is `true`, it is kept as is instead.

 ```js
 BaseError.serialize('example') // { name: 'BaseError', message: 'example', ... }